Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 ## Automation
 I wanted to build on this list by using `cewl` ([Custom Word List generator](<https://github.com/digininja/CeWL>)).
 It intrigued me for it's ability to crawl URLs you give it, at a specified depth, and return with a list of words.
-Let's try it out by giving it the wikipedia page of [Marcus Aurelius](<https://en.wikipedia.org/wiki/Marcus_Aurelius>).
+Let's try it out by giving it the Wikipedia page of [Marcus Aurelius](<https://en.wikipedia.org/wiki/Marcus_Aurelius>).

 If you give the `-h` flag to `cewl`, it will give you a short but comprehensive list on all the options (funny enough it was more comprehensive than the man pages this time).